sharetribe/flex-docs/src/docs/background/features/index.md

 _transitions_.
-Each transition can be performed either by the customer, by the provider, by the operator (for example, the operator could choose to cancel a transaction and refund a customer if the provider doesn't show up), or automatically at a specific point in time (for instance, payouts to providers are done automatically after a booking period has been completed).
+Each transition can be performed either by the customer, by the provider, by the operator (for example, the operator could choose to cancel a transaction and refund a customer if the provider doesn't show up or hasn't sent the items), or automatically at a specific point in time (for instance, payouts to providers are done automatically after a booking period has been completed).